 When you pronounce the Spanish ‘T’, your tongue sits further forward, touching the upper teeth.
 And the sound is softer than in English.

 Try this out with the words below, first the English version and then Spanish:

 Similarly, your tongue will be further forward against your upper teeth.
 The sound is shorter and less slurred compared to English.
 Try it out:

 - Spanish: la, playa, el

-The seven letters below each have a specific, simple rule that you’ll need to memorize.
+These seven Spanish letters each have a specific, simple rule that you’ll need to memorize.